-The above results show that our pulsed protocol remains effective in the presence of damping and thermal noise.
-Even with moderate decoherence, strongly correlated CV cluster states can be generated (see Sec.~\ref{sec:entanglementtransfer}), underscoring the potential of our approach for scalable CV quantum information processing in phononic quantum networks.
-At the same time, the pulsed generation of CV cluster states requires optomechanical systems to operate in the strong-coupling regime, which may pose experimental challenges.
-For instance, while nanostructures such as optomechanical crystals can achieve relatively large optomechanical coupling rates, their optical decay rates remain high.
-Promising alternatives include hybrid platforms based on collective excitations such as magnons, which feature long coherence times and strong couplings to mechanical modes.
-Advances in such platforms could extend the operational regime of our protocol and further enhance the feasibility of generating and distributing entanglement in phononic quantum networks.
+The above results show that the proposed pulsed protocol remains effective in the presence of damping and thermal noise.
+Even under moderate decoherence, strongly correlated CV cluster states can be generated (see Sec.~\ref{sec:entanglementtransfer}), highlighting the potential of this approach for scalable CV quantum information processing in phononic quantum networks.
+At the same time, the pulsed generation of CV cluster states requires optomechanical systems to operate in the strong-coupling regime, which may present experimental challenges.
+For example, while nanostructures such as optomechanical crystals can achieve relatively large optomechanical coupling rates, their optical decay rates often remain high.
+Promising alternatives include hybrid platforms based on collective excitations, such as magnons, which can simultaneously exhibit long coherence times and strong coupling to mechanical modes.
+Continued advances in these platforms may broaden the accessible operating regime of the protocol and further enhance the feasibility of generating and distributing entanglement in phononic quantum networks.